A Conversation with Seramount’s Senior Director, Megan Pierouchakos

 Megan: Harvard has an implicit bias test online that anyone can take and it’s free.
 It’s a good baseline for people to better understand what biases they bring to the table, even without realizing it.
 There are also many articles and resources online to ensure that any training selected is rooted in how to both recognize AND mitigate biases.

-Megan: One thing that gets lost in the conversation about diversity and inclusion is how much should be focused on retention.
+Megan: One thing that gets lost in the conversation about diversity and inclusion is how much should be focused on retention and development of existing talent.
+This is critical to job mobility.
+According to a recent McKinsey study, 41% of workers quit their jobs due to a lack of career development and advancement.
 There is a lot of focus on bringing in the talent, but fewer conversations dedicated to workplace culture and talent retention.
 Organizations need to be open to all people bringing their authentic selves to work.
 Sometimes you can have a great organizational culture but a more problematic department or team, so that needs to be understood as well.

 For any organization that carries risk, having talent leave too quickly can be a significant financial burden, so attention should be paid to both sides of the balance sheet.